sayyadirfanali/pilaf/README.md

 ```

-array patterns can also be used to match against arrays when the length of the
+Array patterns can also be used to match against arrays when the length of the
-array is unknown. if the last element of the array pattern starts with "...$",
+array is unknown.
+If the last element of the array pattern starts with `"...$"`,
 it binds to the rest of the array.

 ```javascript